News

 September 20, 2025: Comparative Volunteering Study

 We delivered an exhaustive study of volunteer operations for one of the largest food banks in Los Angeles.
 The work included qualitative analysis and interviews at the food bank's pantries and comparative analysis of volunteer operations at peer agencies.
 Findings were delivered in a 25 page report, with analysis and recommendations for the short and long term.
+The client implemented many of the recommendations made.

 Our study found a wide range of approaches to engaging volunteers when looking across organizations.
 We found that experienced and consistent volunteers are a priceless source of flexible capacity for addressing the inevitable upsets that occur in this space.
 We also found that volunteers fall into different segments, each with different goals.
 Despite this, many organizations do not intentionally manage their volunteer pool to consider these factors.
 We also confirmed the potential value of shared solutions for volunteer operations, from training, to check in/out.